MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/monitor-opentelemetry-readme.md

 - Connection String can be set via `APPLICATIONINSIGHTS_CONNECTION_STRING`.
 - Sampler can be set via the OpenTelemetry env vars `OTEL_TRACES_SAMPLER` and `OTEL_TRACES_SAMPLER_ARG` (takes precedence over the `samplingRatio` option).
 Supported sampler values: `microsoft.rate_limited`, `microsoft.fixed_percentage`, `always_on`, `always_off`, `trace_id_ratio`, `parentbased_always_on`, `parentbased_always_off`, `parentbased_trace_id_ratio`.
 For `microsoft.rate_limited`, the arg is spans per second; for `trace_id_ratio`/parentbased, the arg is a probability in [0,1].
 When the arg is omitted, defaults apply (rate limit disabled; probability defaults to 1).
 See the upstream OpenTelemetry environment variable spec for full context: https://opentelemetry.io/docs/specs/otel/configuration/sdk-environment-variables/.
+- To use the **fixed percentage sampler** (instead of the default rate-limited sampler), you can either:
+  - Set the environment variable `OTEL_TRACES_SAMPLER=microsoft.fixed_percentage` with an optional `OTEL_TRACES_SAMPLER_ARG` for the sampling probability (e.g., `0.5` for 50%).
+  - Set `tracesPerSecond: 0` in the distro options, which disables rate limiting and falls back to using `samplingRatio` for fixed percentage sampling.

 ### ESM Support